posmlab/lamsa-template-model/README.md

   + Essentially the same as loading, but using launching_ode.m and launching_end.m
 + Concatenate the solution arrays into one long one
 + Write output files using writeInfoToFile.m
-  + Create a .json parameter file and .csv output file to be stored in outputDirectory
+  + Create a .json parameter file and .csv output file to be stored in outputDirectory.
+The .json file is a structured way of saving the parameters used when solve_model was called.
+The .csv output file actually stores all the numerical solution information (the various quantities as a function of time.)

 ##### Graphical User Interface
 Simply double click the file plot_app.mlapp located in the \app folder to access the app, or open the file in MATLAB App Designer and click Run.
 Some good starting values are already filled in.
 Just click the Graph! button, and you will see some plots.
 If you want to do some more customization, follow these steps.